Policy Menu

 Cons: Newsmatch rewards newsrooms that already have some fundraising capacity.

 Create an institution to provide low-interest, no-interest or loan-to-grant support for local news organizations, especially to fund efforts to become financially sustainable. (“Loan to grant” means that the preferred offering is a loan but under some circumstances the bank, funded by foundations and philanthropists, can turn it into a grant).
-Could be used for replantings, conversions or startups, for nonprofits or locally-based for-profits (perhaps Public Benefit Corporations).
+Could be used for replantings, conversions or startups, for nonprofits or locally-based for-profits.
 Rebuild Local News has outlined how newsrooms could benefit from new lending approaches.

 Pro: Encourages sustainability and local control.